ForumHulp/statistics/README.md

 ## Update
 1. Download the [latest ZIP-archive of `master` branch of this repository](https://github.com/ForumHulp/statistics/archive/master.zip).
 2. Navigate in the ACP to `Customise -> Extension Management -> Manage extensions` and click Board Statistics => `Disable`.
-3. Copy the contents of `referrer-master` folder to `FORUM_DIRECTORY/ext/forumhulp/statistics/`.
+3. Copy the contents of `statistics-master` folder to `FORUM_DIRECTORY/ext/forumhulp/statistics/`.
 4. Navigate in the ACP to `Customise -> Extension Management -> Manage extensions` and click Board Statistics => `Enable`.
 5. Click `Details` or `Re-Check all versions` link to follow updates.
 6. Or use our Upload Extensions extension